 In essence, then, Flash is not your friend.
 If you can find an alternative web page that doesn't use Flash for playing video or to display some other content, then use it.

 If there is no alternative and you really have to enable Flash and use it on a web page, here's what you can do to try and fix it.

 Google Chrome, unlike other browsers, has its own version of Adobe Flash Player built in.
 When you update Chrome, it also updates the version of Flash.

 Previously, the solution was to disable any extra Flash plugins, but the latest version of Chrome won't show any Flash extensions at all.
 According to Adobe, there was a known bug in older versions of Chrome which "significantly impacted Flash performance".
 This has been fixed - as far as Adobe is concerned.

 What this means is that, if you're still experiencing bad Flash performance or the plugin crashing, you should check if you are indeed running the latest version of Chrome.
 If an update is available you should install it.
 To check, click on the three horizontal bars near the top-right corner and click Help > About Google Chrome.

 A new tab will open and Chrome will check for updates and begin downloading one if relevant.
 Once this is done, you will see a Relaunch Chrome buttton, which you need to click to complete the update.

 Disable all extensions

 Type about:extensions into the address bar and you'll see a list of all the plugins which are installed.
-Untick them all and see if the problem goes away.
-Sometimes it's a seemingly unrelated extension which causes Shockwave to crash.
+Disable them all and see if the problem goes away.
+Sometimes it's a seemingly unrelated extension which causes Flash to crash.